-□ For US Citizens.
+- □ For US Citizens.
 Prior to arrival and on arrival students are expected to register with the US Department of State https://step.state.gov Travel registration is a free service provided by the U.S. Government to U.S. citizens who are traveling to, or living in, a foreign country.
 Registration allows students and visiting faculty to record information about travel abroad that the Department of State can use to assist in the case of an emergency.
-Americans residing abroad can also get routine information from the nearest U.S. embassy or consulate \Box Students are informed prior to arrival that they are expected to act responsibly and are encouraged have a UK cell phone for the duration of their programme.
-Student cell phone numbers will be registered no later than the first week of classes. ☐ On arrival students are expected to act responsibly; this expectation is reiterated throughout orientation and includes but is not limited to:

-- Completing and submitting Travel Forms when intending to travel, detailing travel plans and contact information; - o Updating FIE staff with changes to their mobile number and/or email address; - Checking their email accounts regularly for updates and information, and responding promptly with requested information.

-□ Following arrival, students receive an email reminder regarding personal health and safety precautions, which includes:

-- A reminder for US Citizens to register with the Smart Traveller Enrolment Program (STEP) through the US Department of State; - o Information on how to locate local US embassy and consulate contact information if they plan to travel outside the UK; - The suggestion to consult travel advisory information published by the US Department of State and/or UK Government Travel Advice, along with information on how to access these messages; - o Links to FIE London's Emergency Incident Response Plan; - o FIE's emergency phone numbers.

-- Denotes action taken - × Denotes post or follow up measures or procedures
+Americans residing abroad can also get routine information from the nearest US Embassy or Consulate - □ Students are informed prior to arrival that they are expected to act responsibly and are encouraged have a UK cell phone for the duration of their programme.
+Student cell phone numbers will be registered no later than the first week of classes. - On arrival students are expected to act responsibly; this expectation is reiterated throughout orientation and includes but is not limited to: - Completing and submitting Travel Forms when intending to travel, detailing travel plans and contact information; - o Updating FIE staff with changes to their mobile number and/or email address; - Checking their email accounts regularly for updates and information, and responding promptly with requested information. - □ Following arrival, students receive an email reminder regarding personal health and safety precautions, which includes: - A reminder for US Citizens to register with the Smart Traveller Enrolment Program (STEP) through the US Department of State; - Information on how to locate local US Embassy or Consulate contact information if they plan to travel outside the UK; - The suggestion to consult travel advisory information published by the US Department of State and/or UK Government Travel Advice, along with information on how to access these messages; - o Links to FIE London's Emergency Incident Response Plan; - FIE's emergency phone numbers. - □ All relevant emergency and transport information services are made known to students which provide current advisories and advice to US nationals, other nationals and London inhabitants about acts of terrorism and accidents in the UK.
+Students are expected to use these services accordingly. - Denotes preventative measures or procedures - Denotes action taken - × Denotes post or follow up measures or procedures and FIE will request their utmost cooperation in responding to the crisis ] Students will be reassured that everything is being done to assure their security and wellbeing,